 The planning approach relied on public engagement and collaboration as well as a full review of previous plans that include Active Transportation initiatives to identify issues, assets, and achievable solutions for Indiana County.
 The approach included fieldwork by the Planning Consultants, a Community Survey and Interactive Comment Map, direct input from County residents, key person interviews, and meetings with Indiana County officials and staff to thoroughly review previous plans.
 Results from all of these were considered to identify Recommendations and Actions.
 These results were refined during in-depth meetings that further developed several specific priorities.
-Plans reviewed include the More People Biking & Walking More Often, Pedestrian & Bicyclist Transportation Plan for Indiana County, Pennsylvania (2006) plan, the Open Space, Greenways, and Trails Plan (2010), and the More People Biking & Walking More Often (2011) plan.
+Plans reviewed include the Indiana County Comprehensive Recreation, Park, and Open Space (2006) plan, the Open Space, Greenways, and Trails Plan (2010), and the More People Biking & Walking More Often (2011) plan.